 Can wet cat food cause loose stools?

-Not necessarily.
 If a cat has loose stobs, it can be due to different causes.

 - An upset stomach or gastrointestinal condition causes abdominal discomfort.